g-otn/GameServerEC2Discord/README.md

 Since you're running a public server, technically **anyone on the internet** can join your server and do anything (grief, cheat, crash the server, etc).
-This is most likely not desirable and you might want to do game-specific configuration to limit the server for you and your friends.
+This is most likely not desirable and you might want to do game-specific configuration to limit the server for you and your friends such as setting a password or whitelist.

 These are done in most cases by SSH-ing into your instance and then running commands or modifying some game server configuration files.
 (See also [SSH](#ssh))